g-juli0/Theory-Programming-Languages/README.md

     - ML or F#
     - Erlang
     - JavaScript (in a functional manner - no loops)
     - Scala	(in a functional manner - no loops)

+# Resources
+[OneCompiler - Free Online Compiler](https://onecompiler.com/): used for all procedural languages